What I learned this summer about selling

 Everybody does it: sells.
 It can be anything.
 Mostly ideas and opinions.

 This summer I have travelled, worked and enjoyed cultural aspects of life in Tokyo, Miami, London, Amsterdam, Paris, Madrid, Munich and soon I will return to the cultural outpost of Burning Man, Black Rock City in Nevada, USA.

 What comes to me are how the cultural norms of society forms our behavioural norms, especially in selling.
 The sales situation puts everything to the test: listening, collaboration, convincing, structure and finally trust.
 Once trust is created a sale can take place.
 And getting to trust is a matter of understanding culture of the client.

 From working with American sales people I learnt the importance of personal success, as the US society more or less is built upon personal achievements.

 From spending time with European sales people I saw how they took pride in offering the best technical solution to the client.

 From Japanese people I saw the pride in creating perfection, sometimes for the sake of just doing it and enjoying it.

-What does all these cultures have in common, structures and sales learnings that can be used to succeed?
+What does all these cultures have in common, structures and sales learning that can be used to succeed?

-First of all, the people I have met this summer are all incredible knowledgeably.
+First of all, the people I have met this summer are all incredible knowledgeable.
 They certainly had used Google and gone beyond reading articles, they had used their network and asked for advice.

 Second, they were looking for new things they had not seen before they were willing to engage.
 Once there, they learned fast.